ahsansoftengineer/Clean-Arch-DDD-Bubber/Info/Docs2/Stage-A4-Complete-Example-III.md

 dotnet tool list --global
 dotnet tool install --global dotnet-ef
 Install-Package Microsoft.EntityFrameworkCore.Tools // Power Shell
+// Incase you have exception of Version dotnet tool update --global dotnet-ef --version 3.1.0
 // PM Package Manager Console
 Add-Migration NameOfMigration -Context DatabaseContextName
 // When you have One DBContext and One Project